 What is the World Bank Group?

-The World Bank Group is a multilateral development bank that was set up in 1944 as one of the two Bretton Woods institutions, along with the International Monetary Fund (IMF).
+The World Bank Group is a multilateral development bank that was conceived in 1946 as one of the two Bretton Woods institutions, along with the International Monetary Fund (IMF).
 It began as the International Bank for Reconstruction and Development (IBRD) to assist in the rebuilding of Europe and Japan in the aftermath of the Second World War.

 After the task of rebuilding was complete, the World Bank shifted its focus towards the developing world.
 The first step was the setting up of the International Development Associations (IDA) in 1960.
 The IDA aimed to provide financial assistance to poor countries on easy terms.

 The World Bank Group consists of five institutional arms.
 The first two – IBRD and the IDA – together make the World Bank.
 The other three – MIGA, IFC, and ICSID – are sister organizations that support the bank’s activities through specific programs.

 The World Bank is funded through many sources.
 Initially, the source of funding was the contributions from the wealthier member states.
 More recently, the World Bank raises funds from the capital markets.